Macron, Le Pen square off for decisive debate as vote looms

 That proved disastrous for her image.
 Even in her own camp, she was criticized for being insufficiently prepared.

-Meanwhile, the then 39-year-old Macron, despite his little political experience, seemed comfortable speaking about all kinds of issues and able to go deep into details in what appeared as a proof of seriousness.
+Meanwhile, the then-39-year-old Macron, despite his little political experience, seemed comfortable speaking about all kinds of issues and able to go deep into details in what appeared as proof of seriousness.

 Le Pen recently called the 2017 presidential debate the “biggest failure” of her political career.